ethereum/go-ethereum/docs/_developers/devguide.md

 go test -v -bench . -run BenchmarkJoin
 ```

-For more information, see the [go test flags](testflag) documentation.
+For more information, see the [go test flags][testflag] documentation.

 ### Getting Stack Traces